JamesLinus/SimuCUBE-firmware/README.md

 2) By using debugger device (such as comaptible JTAG or SWD interfaces like Segger J-Link or ST-LINK/V2).
 For development purposes, getting for example a [J-Link EDU](https://www.segger.com/j-link-edu.html) and setting up a [GDB based debug enfironment in Eclipse](https://www.segger.com/IDE_Integration_Eclipse.html) might pay back very fast in saved development time.

 ## LICENSE
-This project has been licensed with GPL v3 license.
-For full details, see LICENSE.txt from the repository.
+This project has been licensed with Apache liecnse version 2.0.
+For full details, see http://www.apache.org/licenses/LICENSE-2.0.